-For the London Festival of Architecture 2017, Aukett Swanke quoted from Chris's research paper on atriums (written for the Twentieth Century Society's then-forthcoming Journal) in their display at the Royal Exchange showing how the firm's constituent practices have deployed and defined the feature over the last 40 years.
+For the London Festival of Architecture 2017, Aukett Swanke quoted from Chris's research on atriums (see below) for their display at the Royal Exchange showing how the firm's constituent practices have deployed and defined the feature over the last 40 years.
 (Photo: Agnese Sanvito)

-The Barbican arts centre in the City of London has worked with Chris several times, including commissioning a walk that he created to tie in with their craft season.
-It looked at the use of materials in buildings around the local area.
+The Barbican arts centre in the City of London has worked with Chris several times, including commissioning a walk to tie in with their craft season.
+Chris looked at the use of materials in buildings around the local area.

 The Chief Magistrate of England & Wales commissioned Chris to write this pamphlet to mark the closure of Bow Street Magistrates' Court in 2006.
 Placing the legal and architectural history of the world-famous institution in its social and political context, it was exclusively available to guests at a commemorative reception.
 The building opened as the NoMad London hotel in 2021.

-Beyond the Frame sees Chris analysing the relationship between architecture and film.
-Subjects include homes, sets, trains, lost architecture, visions of the future and differing scales of architectural space.
+In Beyond the Frame Chris explores the relationship between architecture and film by analysing one aspect in each article.
+Subjects include homes, sets, trains, ruins and visions of the future.
 Two monthly, twelve-article series have been hosted by Interiors Journal and The Big Picture; selected pieces were also published in the latter's printed magazine.

-For Excuses and Half Truths, the blog of colourist and writer Rob Wickings, Chris analysed the seminal anime series Bubble Gum Crisis, about an armoured-suit-wearing, all-female vigilante group fighting a corrupt corporation in the Japan of the future.
+For Excuses and Half Truths, the blog of colourist and writer Rob Wickings, Chris analysed the seminal anime series Bubble Gum Crisis, in which an armoured-suit-wearing, all-female vigilante group fight a corrupt corporation in the Japan of the future.

-Again for The Big Picture, Chris wrote Brand X about fictional brands in films.
-Each piece adopts a different format, such as a flying car review in the style of a car magazine, a stock market report from the future using companies from science fiction films and a Wired-style interview with Eldon Tyrell from Blade Runner.
+Chris wrote Brand X about fictional brands in films, again for The Big Picture.
+Each piece adopts a different in-world format, such as a flying car review for a car magazine, a stock market report using companies from science fiction films and a Wired-style interview with Eldon Tyrell from Blade Runner.